Curriculum Editor

 Here's an example assignment consisting, of four steps to complete the assignment:

 Apart from title and action type, you can make any step optional.
-Optional steps can be skipped by students when submitting a target.
-In the example above, step 2 of type Attach a Link is optional.
+Optional steps can be skipped by students when making a submission.

 You can also change the order of steps, remove a particular step, or even duplicate an existing step using the control icons that are available to the right of each step.